hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

     let content
     if (error) {
+      // an error occurred fetching stories
       content = <p className="error">{error.message}</p>
     }
     else if (selectedStory) {
-      content = <StoryView
+      // the user is looking at comments on a story content = <StoryView
         story={selectedStory}
         onNavigateBack={() => this.deselectStory()}
       />
     }
     else if (stories) {
-      content = stories.map(story => (
+      // stories are loaded, so display a line item for each story content = stories.map(story => (
         <StoryListItem
           story={story}